 Once the feedback voltage asks for the maximum peak current, the controller knows that an overload condition has started.
-An internal timer is operated as soon as the maximum peak current setpoint is reached.
-Its duration is internally set to 200 ms. If the feedback voltage continues its rise, it means that the converter output voltage is going down further, close to a short-circuit situation.
-When the feedback voltage approaches the open-loop level (above 4.0 V typically), the original timer duration is divided by 4.
-For instance, at start-up, even if the overload timer is programmed to 200 ms, when the feedback voltage jumps above 4.0 V, the controller will wait 50 ms before fault detection occurs.
+An internal timer is operated as soon as the maximum peak is reached.
+This timer duration is adjusted by a pull-down resistor to ground.
+Let's assume it is set to 200 ms. If the feedback voltage continues its rise, it means that the converter output voltage is going down further, close to a short-circuit situation.
+When the feedback voltage reaches the open-loop level (above 4.0 V typically), the original timer duration is divided by 4.
+For instance, at start-up, even if the overload timer is programmed to 200 ms, when the feedback voltage jumps above 4.0 V, the controller will wait 50 ms before fault detection occurs (the timer is reset upon start-up).
 Of course, if the feedback does not stay that long in the region of concern, the timer is reset when returning to a normal level.
-Figure 43 shows the timer values versus the feedback voltage.
+Figure 49 shows the timer values versus the feedback voltage.

-Figure 43.
-Depending on the feedback level, the timer will take two different values: it will authorize a transient overload, but will reduce a short-circuit duration.
+it will authorize a transient overload, but will reduce a short-circuit duration.

 Please note that the overload situation (OVL) is detected when the maximum peak current limit is hit.
 It can be 3.2 V as indicated in the graph in case of no Over Power Protection (OPP).
-If you have programmed an OPP level of -200 mVfor instance, the OVL threshold becomes $(0.8 - 0.2) \times 4 =$

-2.4 V. When the maximum peak current situation is lifted, the converter returns to a normal situation, the timer is reset.
-The short circuit situation is detected by sensing a feedback voltage beyond 3.6 V. For the sake of the explanation, we have gathered two different events in Figure 44:
+If you have programmed an OPP level of -200 mVfor instance, the OVL threshold becomes $(0.8 - 0.2) \times 4 =$ 2.4 V. When the maximum peak current situation is lifted, the converter returns to a normal situation, the timer is reset.
+The short circuit situation is detected by sensing a feedback voltage beyond 4 V. For the sake of the explanation, we have gathered two different events in Figure 50: